National Work + Family Standards

 Development of the Standards

-The National Work + Family Standards are represented across the following categories: Flexible Work; Parental Leave; Family Wellbeing; Family Care.
+The National Work + Family Standards are represented across Flexible Work, Parental Leave, Leadership Culture, Family Care, Family Wellbeing and Measurement.

-Organisations are encouraged to review the standards and determine how they can adopt and enhance their policies and practices to effectively embed support for their employees and leaders, using the family friendly workplaces framework as a guide.
+Organisations are encouraged to review the standards and determine how they can adopt and enhance their policies and practices to effectively embed support for their employees and leaders, using the framework of Family Friendly Workplaces as a guide.
+The Standards are continuously improved to promote inclusivity, to increase specificity to guide employers towards their goal of building a family-friendly workplace, and to enhance alignment with the Social Impact Framework.

-For those organisations wishing to be certified, criteria has been developed under each standard which enables organisations to benchmark their progress, areas of strength, and areas for improvement.
+For organisations interested in being certified as a Family Inclusive Workplace, criteria has been developed under each standard which enables organisations to benchmark their progress, areas of strength, and areas for improvement.

 National Work + Family Standards